Past Cases

 2005: The International United Way

-In 2005, Hilltop Consultants hosted Georgetown University’s first business case competition in order to expose students to top-tier competitors from other universities and to establish the University as a leader in business strategy and management education.
+In 2005, MBSC hosted Georgetown University’s first business case competition to expose students to top-tier competitors from other universities and to establish the University as a leader in business strategy and management education.